We recommend using a high memory Linode with this guide.

 Create a sample table called

-for integer (auto-incremented for new records, used as the primary key), as well as two fields for storing the customer’s name.
+customers.
+This creates a table with a customer ID field of the typeINTfor integer (auto-incremented for new records, used as the primary key), as well as two fields for storing the customer’s name.

 1 2